- Crete is a popular and affordable honeymoon destination known for its romantic vibe and stunning landscapes.

 No offense to cloudy weather and raindrops, but nothing beats lounging in a couple of sunbeds on a long, sandy Cretan beach with the blazing sun warming your skin and thoughts.

-As Crete is a very popular destination, to avoid the crowds, you should choose either the very beginning of the summer, with May and June being the safest bet, or the very end of it, with September and October -still very warm months in Greece- offering the best version of the island.
+As Crete is a very popular destination, to avoid the crowds, you should choose to arrive from Athens to Crete or from the Greek islands (such as Santorini to Crete) either the very beginning of the summer, with May and June being the safest bet, or the very end of it, with September and October -still very warm months in Greece- offering the best version of the island.

 Where to stay in Crete and enjoy the best honeymoon hotels